stephenmcd/mezzanine/docs/deployment.rst

 Here's the list of checks in the pipeline, in order:

   * The session variable ``site_id``.
-This allows a project to include features where a user's session is expliticly associated with a site.
+This allows a project to include features where a user's session is explicitly associated with a site.
-    Mezzanine uses this in it's admin to allow admin users to switch between sites to manage, while acessing the admin on a single domain.
+    Mezzanine uses this in it's admin to allow admin users to switch between sites to manage, while accessing the admin on a single domain.
   * The domain matching the host of the current request, as described above.
   * The environment variable ``MEZZANINE_SITE_ID``.
 This allows